An Observed Evidence for the Primordial Origin of Galaxy Sizes: Introduction

 \section{Introduction}

 The galaxy angular momentum is one of the most fundamental properties that the galaxies possess, the origin of which is believed to be the protogalactic tidal interactions with the surrounding matter distribution \citep{dor70,whi84}.
 Until the primordial protogalactic sites decouple from the surrounding matter distribution at the turn-around moments, they steadily acquire angular momenta under the tidal influences, developing causal correlations with the initial tidal fields on the scale of their total masses~\citep{CT96,LP00,LP01}.
+If the angular momenta were perfectly conserved after turning around, then both of the magnitudes and directions of the angular momenta of the present galaxies would exhibit strong correlations with the initial conditions.
+The directions of the present galaxy angular momenta would exhibit strong alignments with the principal axes of the linear tidal fields, while their magnitudes would show strong correlations with those of protogalactic angular momenta, which were found to be proportional to the degree of alignments between the principal axes of linear density and potential hessian tensors~\citep{ML25}.

-If the angular momenta were perfectly conserved after turning around, then the present galaxies would exhibit strong correlations with the initial conditions.
-In reality, the galaxy angular momenta are prone to severe modifications during the subsequent nonlinear evolutions, losing much of their memory of the protogalactic states \citep[e.g.,][]{por-etal02a,por-etal02b,vit-etal02}.
-Especially, several numerical experiments based on hydrodynamical simulations reported their failures in finding any significant correlations between stellar and dark matter angular momenta of galactic halos~\citep[e.g.,][and references therein]{jia-etal19}.
-Absence of correlations between them were ascribed to the vulnerability of baryonic components to complicated non-gravitational astrophysical processes associated with gas inflow and star formation, which implied no existence of any connections between observable stellar angular momenta of present galaxies and initial tidal fields.
+It used to be thought that the galaxy angular momenta would be prone to severe modifications during the subsequent nonlinear evolutions, losing much of their memory of the protogalactic states \citep[e.g.,][]{por-etal02a,por-etal02b,vit-etal02}.
+Several numerical experiments based on hydrodynamical simulations indeed reported their failures in finding any significant alignments between the directions of stellar and dark matter (DM) angular momenta of galactic halos~\citep[e.g.,][and references therein]{jia-etal19}.
+Absence of correlations between the DM and stellar angular momenta of galactic halos were ascribed to the vulnerability of baryonic components to complicated non-gravitational astrophysical processes associated with gas inflow and star formation, which implied no existence of any connections between observable stellar angular momenta of present galaxies and initial tidal fields.